CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

           cluster += light
 ```

-intro to light culling
+##### intro to light culling

+Since most of our time contributes to this, so here we would like to introduce the following in detail:

-##### The way I implement
+##### The way we implement

-I choose to uniformly divide the frustum from NDC plane, then map the divided grid back to world space as frustum.
-The pipeline would be
+We choose to uniformly divide the frustum from NDC plane, then map the divided grid back to world space as frustum.
+The pipeline for assigning each light to its frustum would be

 ```bash
 NDC (x, y, z ranged from [-1,1] ) space